Iraneus/betamedneed/_services/loans.md

 <br>
 Contact MedNeed support for any clarifications.
 <br>

-Medical care providers can get <a href="/services/credit">micro credit</a> directly from MedNeed.
+Medical care providers can also get <a href="/services/credit">micro credit</a> directly from MedNeed.
 See <a href="/services/credit">MedNeed Credit</a> page for more details.